Response Streaming and Transformation at the Edge

 Key implementation rules:

-• Backpressure Handling: Always respect controller.desiredSize.
-If it drops below zero, pause upstream consumption or buffer minimally.
+• Backpressure Handling: Respect controller.desiredSize.
+If it drops below zero, pause upstream consumption to avoid buffering in the isolate heap.

 • Incremental Hydration: For HTML/JSON, flush critical path chunks first (e.g., <head>, initial state) before heavy payloads.

 • Immutable Streams: Never attempt to read upstream.body twice.
-If you need to inspect and transform, use upstream.body.tee() immediately, but be aware of memory overhead.
+Use upstream.body.tee() if you need both inspection and forwarding, but monitor memory overhead since tee() buffers both branches.

 Real-Time Payload Transformation Workflows

 Edge transforms excel at injecting analytics, A/B test variants, localization tokens, or augmenting JSON payloads without touching the origin.
-However, regex-based HTML parsing is strictly prohibited at the edge due to catastrophic backtracking risks and CPU budget violations.
-Instead, use streaming-safe string boundaries or lightweight DOM parsers that operate on chunk boundaries.
+Regex-based HTML parsing is risky at the edge due to catastrophic backtracking risks and CPU budget violations.
+Instead, use streaming-safe string boundaries or deterministic marker replacement that operates on known chunk boundaries.

 For JSON augmentation, avoid parsing the entire payload.
-Instead, intercept chunks and apply targeted key-value injections, or use a streaming JSON tokenizer.
-The request context—such as geolocation, auth state, or device type—must be extracted early and propagated downstream.
-This aligns with the principles of Header Injection and Request Transformation, where upstream metadata dictates downstream stream behavior without blocking the response pipeline.
+Use a streaming JSON tokenizer or target deterministic boundary strings.
+The request context—geolocation, auth state, device type—must be extracted early and propagated downstream, aligning with the principles of Header Injection and Request Transformation.

 export function createJsonAugmenter(metadata: Record<string, string>) {